-In each case, the output is stored in a variable (res in the examples).
-This allows one to reuse the output of lm() which contains much more than is initially shown.
-For example, to add the just-found regression line to a scatterplot could be done using abline() with:
+In each case, the output is stored in a variable.
+This allows one to reuse the output of lm() which stores much more than is shown.
+For example, to add the just-found regression line to a scatterplot could be down using abline() with: